undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

 In 2025, this ratio at Delaware Valley University was 14:1.
 That means that there were 14 times more students than teachers at this school.
-According to the most recent information, there are 226 faculty members at this school.
-Out of that number, there were 111 men and 112 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Delaware Valley University.
+This school has recently reported to have 226 faculty members.
+This number included 111 male and 112 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Delaware Valley University.

 Student Population Diversity Graph